cableguy99/docs/docs/wp-and-research/economics-paper.md

 ### Built-in decentralized exchange
 Tao's roadmap includes a built-in decentralized exchange, in which a portion of fees will be added to the pool of epoch rewards.
 These fees could be substantial if there are many valuable tokens running on Tao.
-This extra feature can increase the future earnings of the network, and raise TAOs price based on the P/E theory.
+This extra feature can increase the future earnings of the network, and raise TAO's price based on the P/E theory.

 ## Decentralized Governance